ART.46 GRADING/SCORING METHOD

 All Dance International deducts the team or group each time it incurs a violation of the All Dance International Regulations that is not described in the aforementioned deduction criteria.

-• The registration of the same dancer in more than one choreography that presents the same characteristics of participation is forbidden (He will not be able to compete against himself).
-If he commits the infraction, the second participation will be disqualified and the nomination of the academy for awards will be cancelled.
+- The registration of the same dancer in more than one choreography that presents the same characteristics of participation is forbidden (He will not be able to compete against himself).
+If he commits the infraction, the second participation will be disqualified.

 IMPORTANT: The number of participations will be unlimited and subject to availability of places in the championship.